The Richest and Poorest US Presidents

 John F. Kennedy was the youngest president ever elected.
 He was also the first Roman Catholic president.
 His presidency included the Bay of Pigs invasion, the Cuban missile crisis and the emergence of Martin Luther King Jr. and the modern Civil Rights movement.
 On Nov.
 22, 1963, barely past his 1,000th day in office, JFK was assassinated, the fourth president in American history to suffer such a fate.

 Donald Trump, who took the Oath of Office on Jan.
-20, 2017, is among the richest U.S. presidents in history.
-The business mogul is No. 324 on the worldwide list of billionaires and No. 113 in the U.S., according to Forbes.
+20, 2017, is the richest U.S. president in history.
+The business mogul is No. 1,010 on the worldwide list of billionaires and No. 339 in the U.S., according to Forbes.

-Trump inherited approximately $40 million from his late father, real estate developer Fred Trump, according to Celebrity Net Worth.
+Trump inherited approximately $40 million from his late father, real estate developer Fred Trump.
 His earnings have led to the development of numerous companies and business ventures including his real estate and hospitality empire, The Trump Organization.
 He has a stake in businesses worldwide including golf courses, hotels, skyscrapers, wineries and more.

 In the annals of American history, one president stands out above all others, in both significance and finances.
 You see the face of the father of our country, George Washington, every time you look at a $1 bill — and for good reason.
 The man who led the upstart American nation to independence from the juggernaut British Empire was the richest president in history.